How To Unblur a Photo or Image

 This takes a little adjusting to get right, but it works very well at unblurring a picture.

-Using just Photoshop:
+Fix blur using just Photoshop:

 - Open your image in Photoshop.